Grundig FineArts A-9000 Amplifier

 The biggest problem after 20 years of operation were just the switches from ALPS.

-Symptoms: When switching the audio source with the source selector knob or with the front buttons there are dropouts or distortions.
-Wigging the switches helps temporarily.
-(Solder joints were okay)
+When switching the audio source with the source selector knob or

 Potential failure #1: SPEC121300 from ALPS, unfortunately it can not be fixed

-The first major flaw are the mechanical SPEC switches which tend to corrosion and fatigue (photo above).
+The first major flaw are the mechanical ALPS SPEC switches which tend to corrosion and fatigue (photo above).
 Disassembly is not possible.
 When trying to clean the tiny switches from the front panel small components get a loss of adjustment so that they were not usable anymore.
 These micro switches are definitely not to put back together.

 Repairing ALPS source selector